sosier/Mathematical_Circuits_in_Neural_Nets/README.md

 I also demonstrate that these theoretical results hold in practice*.
 The code for these experiments can be found the Jupyter Notebook in this repo.

 For full details, please see the PDF presenation in this repo.

+---

+_* For full disclosure, while I was able to replicate all the smaller "features" and "circuits" discussed, I haven't been able to get my minimum network to learn the optimal configuration.
+Right now, it gets stuck in a local minimum.
+(I think the issue may be related to the fact that certain weights have to be completley zeroed out in the optimal network.)
+Getting the model to actually learn the optimal weights is the primary next step for this work._